HEXMOVE/hex_vehicle/README.md

 >
 >  It is provided as a reference for developers to understand how to use the HEXMOVE chassis with CAN, so you could write your own code based on this demo.
 >
-> - If you just want to drive the robot, please just use the ROS package provided by HEXMOVE.
+> - If you just want to use the robot, please just use the ROS package provided by HEXMOVE.
 >
 > - If you do not plan to write your own code, please just use ROS package provided by HEXMOVE.
 >
-> If you are really determined to use write your own code, please note that we do not provide any technical support for that.
+> If you are really determined to use write your own code, please note that we do not provide any technical support for that except this demo and the CAN bus document.

 ## Pre requisites